raspberrypilearning/create-your-own-world/en/step_3.md

 ![screenshot](images/world-starter.png)

-Let's use the arrow keys to move the player around.
-When the player presses the up arrow, you want the player to move up, by changing its y coordinate.
+The player will use the arrow keys to move around.
+When the player presses the up arrow, you want the player sprite to move up, by changing its y coordinate.

 + Add this code to the `player` sprite: